NicoPANW/Contrail_Cookbook/docs/index.md

 _This is a corner case and most of the time the result of bad VNF implementation._

-PLEASE IGNORE THIS SECTION, THERE ARE MISTAKES, BEING UPDATED.

 Here we have manually set on vSRX_5 a new mac@ 12:34:56:78:91:11 but keep initial IP@ 10.0.0.5.
 So as explained before, because Contrail knows the IP@ and Mac@ bindings via OpenStack, this Mac@ will be unknown.

 ARP cache table cleared on both vSRX_3 and vSRX_5.